taikoxyz/taiko-mono/packages/protocol/docs/batch_auction_design.md

 ### Bidding Procedures and Deposit Requirements

 We will employ the traditional English auction model, where all bids are publicly visible throughout the course of the auction, thus making a secretive, second-price auction model unsuitable in this context.
-Additionally, our inaugural tokenomics design emulates a Dutch auction, distinguished by its feature of escalating rewards over time.
+Additionally, our inaugural tokenomics design (in alpha-1) emulates a Dutch auction, distinguished by its feature of escalating rewards over time.

 The initial bidding price for new auctions should be set at `s=2*p`, where `p` represents a moving average *bid* for all verified blocks.
 Each subsequent bid should be at least 10% lower than the current bid.
 Bidders would need to deposit `s * max_block_gas_limit * num_blocks * 1.5` Taiko tokens for the batch.
 A penalty of `s * max_block_gas_limit * 1.5` Taiko tokens will be imposed and subsequently burnt for each block the winner fails to verify within the designated timeframe.
 Successful completion will result in a refund of the deposit.